|

 Adoption Tracing for Biological Mother and Father in Thailand

-We have done more than 100 adoption tracing cases since 2003, largely based on personal referrals of previous adoptive parents and adoptees.
-This started with our company's Thai-English translation division when we were translating many documents for an adoption agency, and they subsequently inquired about our ability to trace biological parents, aka birth mother and/or birth father.
+We have done more than 100 adoption tracing cases finding biological parents, aka birth mother and/or birth father, as well as siblings and other family.
+This took off after a high profile case.
 Since then, we have gained many, many years of experience and developed best practices of not only finding but also facilitating contact with birth parents, including taking adoptees to visit biological parents and serving as interpreter/translator.

 Adoptive parents will someday be asked questions by their adopted children who feel a need to know about their origins.